TV Height Calculator

 Vertical Angle to Bottom of Screen

 How High Should You Mount Your TV?

-TV height is a very important issue when determining where to locate your TV, whether you’re using the included stand or mounting it on the wall.
-In addition to considering room design and accommodating furniture, viewing comfort should be high on the priority list of things to consider.
+Whether you’re using the included stand or mounting your new TV on the wall, it is critical to plan the right height to locate it.
+In addition to considering room design and accommodating furniture, viewing comfort should be high on the priority list.